 Deborah Davis' website is US-based and covers a lot more than just travel.
 With a focus on the wheelchair user, there are segments on health, romance, design, lifestyle, inspirational stories and general news, too.
-Under the travel menu are tours catering for people with a disability, accommodation listings, accessible house swaps, sales and rentals, as well as a holiday planning service.
+Under the travel menu are tours catering for PwDs, accommodation listings, accessible house swaps, sales and rentals, as well as a holiday planning service.